Fanny by Gaslight (film): Production

 The film was based on a novel published in 1940.

 Phyllis Calvert and Anthony Asquith were attached to the project by October 1942.
+It was one of the last films Edward Black made at Gainsborough.

 The film's release in the US was delayed over three years due to American censor concerns over scenes set in a brothel.

 Jean Kent played a Margaret Lockwood style role.

 Reception

+The BFI listed it as one of the most popular British films of all time, with an estimated attendance of 11.7 million.

-According to Kinematograph Weekly the 'biggest winners' at the box office in 1944 Britain were For Whom the Bell Tolls, This Happy Breed, Song of Bernadette, Going My Way, This Is the Army, Jane Eyre, The Story of Dr Wassell, Cover Girl, White Cliffs of Dover, Sweet Rosie O'Grady and Fanny By Gaslight.
+According to Kinematograph Weekly the 'biggest winners' at the box office in 1944 Britain were For Whom the Bell Tolls, This Happy Breed, The Song of Bernadette, Going My Way, This Is the Army, Jane Eyre, The Story of Dr. Wassell, Cover Girl, The White Cliffs of Dover, Sweet Rosie O'Grady and Fanny By Gaslight.
 The biggest British hits of the year were, in order, Breed, Fanny By Gaslight, The Way Ahead and Love Story.
+It was the biggest hit at the British box office in June 1944 and became "one of the biggest and best money spinners of the year."

 However, it performed very badly at the box office in the US.

 Analysis

-The film deals with themes of illegitimacy, social class, blackmail, and duelling.
+The film deals with themes of illegitimacy, social class, blackmail and duelling.